Rules of water polo: Scoring

 A goal is scored if the ball completely passes between the goal posts and is underneath the crossbar.
-If a shot bounces off a goal post back into the field of play, and the ball is regained by the attacking team, the shot clock is reset (to 20 seconds), and play continues.
-If the shot goes outside the goal and touches the rope, or onto the deck (outside the field of play), a goal throw (to the defence) occurs, and the clock is reset (to 30 seconds).
+If a shot bounces off a goal post back into the field of play, and the ball is regained by the attacking team, the shot clock is reset (to 18 seconds), and play continues.
+If the shot goes outside the goal and touches the rope, or onto the deck (outside the field of play), a goal throw (to the defence) occurs, and the clock is reset (to 28 seconds).
 This has to be taken without delay (time limit not specified in rules).
 If the goalie, however, is the last to touch the ball before it goes out of play behind the goal line, or if a defender purposely sends the ball out, then the offense receives the ball for a 'corner throw' on the two meter line.
 From a corner, which also has to be taken without delay (again time limit not specified in the rules), the player can swim with the ball, shoot at goal or pass.
 Goals are also scored if shots are taken before shot clock hits 0 and/or game clock hits 00.0, provided the ball is free from the player's hands.

 When the goalie blocks a shot, the defense may gain control of the ball, and make a long pass to a teammate who stayed on his offensive end of the pool when the rest of his team was defending.
 This is called cherry-picking or seagulling.
 This can occur as there is no offside rule in water polo, unlike football (soccer).
 So a defending player can 'hang around' the opposition's goal.

 The 'own goal' concept also does not exist in water polo like football (soccer).
 But they do occur (rarely) and then the goal is awarded to the attacking player that last touched the ball.

 Restart after a goal

 After a goal is scored, the teams may line up anywhere within their own half of the pool.
-In practice, this is usually near the center of the pool.
+This is usually near the center of the pool.
 Play resumes when the referee signals for play to restart and the team not scoring the goal puts the ball in to play by passing it backwards to a teammate.